-Human rights hero and the 2010 Nobel Peace Prize winner, Liu Xiaobo was a key figure of the Tiananmen uprising.
-He was arrested under the same security law China is now imposing upon Hong Kong, spent 9 years in jail and died a few weeks upon his release.
+Human rights hero and 2010 Nobel Peace Prize winner, Liu Xiaobo was a key figure of the Tiananmen uprising.
+He was arrested under the same security law China imposed upon Hong Kong, spent 9 years in jail and died a few weeks upon his release.

-However, his name remains little known as the Chinese regime has done everything possible to erase it from our collective memory.
+His name remains little known outside of Asia as the Chinese regime has done everything possible to erase it from our collective memory.
 Alas for the Beijing masters, Liu Xiaobo left a political legacy under the form of a long interview delivered before his arrest.

 This exceptional film is his legacy supplemented with the testimonials of those closest to him.
 The portrayal of the great Man is also the compelling story of China's radical mutations.

 THE MARIE BESNARD CASE [52’]